yh382/F1-Tenth-Duke/configuring_nx.rst

 Remove the jumper and reboot the reComputer, then connect it to a monitor with HDMI.
 Log in using your password from step 4.

-Connect the reComputer to the same network as the Linux host and find its IP with ifconfig.
+Connect your device to the same network as the Linux host and find its IP with ifconfig.

 On the Linux host, enter this IP into the NVIDIA SDK Manager to connect to the Jetson and continue the SDK setup.